tfdori/ChIP-seq_analysis/README.md

   The file paths correspond to my local computer.
 The scripts and input list files are available in the Scripts and ListFiles folders.

 ### Scripts
-  folder contains the scripts I ran:
+  "scripts" folder contains the scripts I ran:
   - *quality_control.sh*
   - *quality_control2.sh*
   - *run_trimming.sh*